hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	Console.WriteLine ("finished!");
 }
 {% endhighlight %}
 Awesome, it works as expected.
 So what do we have?
 Wrapper type Check over any type T, two functions Defend and Return.
 And this is all what we need to write some defensive code without null checks.
 But we can write some other wrapper type and define functions Return and Defend over it with a different functionality in function Defend.
 It will allow us to use the same code, but now with different effect.
 For example instead of checking we can implement async effect(and we do that later).
-This pattern is well known as monad, but instead of using Defend name for composition function people usually use name Bind.
+This pattern is well known as monad, and function Defnd has name Bind by convention in monad pattern.
 One minor problem is that our consuming code looks not very beautiful in terms of wrapped functions and we as imperative developers prefer simple line by line code.
 Fortunately for us, some solutions are already here.
 In some programming languages we have support for syntactic sugar over monads: linq expressions in c#, do notation in Haskell and computation expressions in fsharp.
 Computation expressions is not only for monad syntax, but we will discuss it in next posts.
-Lets try to adopt our code to linq expressions, we should implement extension function SelectMany for our wrapper type.
+Lets try to adapt our code to linq expressions, we should implement extension function SelectMany for our wrapper type.
 {% highlight csharp %}
 public class Check<T>
 {